Rahman14-tech/RahmanEcommerce/README.md

-## You can access the link of the website trough
+## You can access the link of the website through

 https://rahmanecommerce.netlify.app/